Euretina Exam Information

 • Recommendation letter in the format provided (you must use the recommendation letter template, which you can download here)

-• Proof (Scan, etc.) of any certifications used to support your application (FEBO, FRCOphth, etc.)
+• Proof (Scan, etc.) of certification used to support your application (FEBO, FRCOphth, etc.)

-The Euretina Examination board will review applications.
+The Euretina Examination Working Group will review applications.
 For those selected to become candidates:

-2. PART II (Viva Voce) will be held on the day before the Euretina Congress opens, Wednesday 18th September, in Barcelona.
+2. PART II (Viva Voce) will be held on the day before the Euretina Congress opens, Wednesday 30th September, in Vienna.
 The specific location and time will be confirmed closer to the time.
+Typically, the exam is run in the morning from 08:30 until around 13:30.

 If you do not pass PART I, you will be given an option:

-2. OR, you can avail of your registration for the 24th Euretina Congress (2024) in Barcelona.
-In this case, if you wish to take the exam in 2025, you will need to start the application process again (and pay the full fee) when applications open for the 2025 exam.
+2. OR, you can avail of your registration for the 26th Euretina Congress (2026) in Vienna.
+In this case, if you wish to take the exam in 2027, you will need to start the application process again (and pay the full fee) when applications open for the 2027 exam.

 Recommended Reading